giftnuss/foodsharing/chat/README.md

 # WebSocket server (chat)

-This directory contains a node.js server written in TypeScript to handle or WebSocket connections to clients.
+This directory contains a node.js server written in TypeScript to handle WebSocket connections to clients.
 These connections are used in order to push updates to clients (e. g. browser windows or the Android app).

 ## Setup